The academic discipline of Geography is split into two main sub-areas: Physical Geography, and Human Geography.

 The library houses a collection of maps you can check out such as:

-- Flat Maps: Under the stairs by the Reference Desk
+- Flat Maps: Located by the Circulation Desk

 - Rolled Maps: Mainly for classroom use but are available upon request.
 Please ask for assistance.